 opening and empowering process.
 Seek out professional,

-in order to conduct an accurate business
+independent expertise in order to conduct an accurate business

 valuation report.
 For the purpose of planning and determining